Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Discussion

 In Sec.~\ref{sec:numerical}, we discussed a numerical implementation of the transport equation approach to the calculation of $V_0$.
 This implementation is capable of computing $V_0$ for any spacetime, although we have chosen Nariai and Schwarzschild spacetimes as examples.
 The choice of Nariai spacetime has the benefit that an expression for $V_0$ is known exactly \cite{Nolan:2009}.
 This makes it possible to compare our numerical results with the analytic expressions to determine both the validity of the approach and the accuracy of the numerical calculation.
-Given parameters allowing the code to run in under a minute, we find that the numerical implementation is accurate to less than $1\%$ out as far as the location of the singularity of $V_0$, at the caustic point (i.e. everywhere within the normal neighborhood).
+Given parameters allowing the code to run in under a minute, we find that the numerical implementation is accurate to less than $1\%$ out as far as the location of the singularity of $V_0$ at the edge of the normal neighborhood.